Axway/amplify-central/content/en/docs/connect_manage_environ/manage_environments_ownership.md

 #### Environment ownership

 Environments can be created without configuring the ownership, so setting an owner is OPTIONAL.
-That means only Central Administrators can view and manage that environment and the API Services within that scope.
-No other members in the organization will be able to view or access those resources, until an owner is assigned.
-When owner is assigned, only member of the owner team can view/edit/delete the environment and manipulate resources scoped to this environment.
+If ownership is not configured, then only Central Administrators can view and manage the environment and the API Services within the scope.
+No other members in the organization will be able to view or access the resources until an owner is assigned.
+When an owner is assigned, only members of the owner's team can view/edit/delete the environment and manipulate resources scoped to the environment.

 #### API Service ownership